 TMJ disorders can normally be improved dramatically with simple treatments, but in most cases it is inappropriate to think of it as a cure since the patient must continue to rest the jaw when needed and avoid excessive stress in the area.

-In most cases, Dr. Arroyo prefers to avoid TMJ surgery except for extreme situations where the jaw does not open, has severe degeneration, or has become dislocated.
+In most cases, the doctor prefers to avoid TMJ surgery except for extreme situations where the jaw does not open, has severe degeneration, or has become dislocated.
 Occasionally, however, surgical treatment may be advisable if appliance treatment is completely unsuccessful.
-Since these cases are unusual, it’s important to see Dr. Arroyo to get a professional evaluation and see if there are less extreme measures that could be tried.
+Since these cases are unusual, it’s important to see the doctor to get a professional evaluation and see if there are less extreme measures that could be tried.

 In some cases, the symptoms of a TMJ disorder will fade over time without any intervention.
 However, since it is possible for the disorder to instead worsen and cause further problems, it is generally wisest to seek treatment to quickly remove discomfort and prevent any deterioration.